Agency (psychology): Navigational agency

 The construal of navigational agency is based on the assumption that Leslie's theory on agency implies two different types of distal sensitivity; distal sensitivity in space and distal sensitivity in time.
 While goal-directed instrumental agents need both of these abilities to represent a goal-state in the future and achieve it in a rational and efficient manner, navigational agents are supposed to have only perceptual abilities, that is a distal sensitivity in space to avoid collision with objects in their environments.
 A study contrasting the ability of dogs and human infants to attribute agency to unfamiliar self-propelled objects showed that dogs – unlike human infants – may lack the capability to recognize instrumental agents, however, they can identify navigational agents.

 Agency recognition in non-human animals

 The ability to represent the efficiency of goal-directed actions of an instrumental agent may be a phylogenetically ancient core cognitive mechanism that can be found in non-human primates as well.
-Previous research provided evidence for this assumption showing that this sensitivity affects the expectations of cotton-top tamarins, rhesus macaques, and chimpanzees.
-Non-human apes are able to make inferences about the goal of an instrumental agent by taking the environmental constraints that can guide the agents' actions into account.
-Moreover, it seems that non-human species like dogs can recognize contingent reactivity as an abstract cue of agency, and respond to contingent agents significantly different in contrast to inanimate objects.
+Previous research provided evidence for this assumption, showing that this sensitivity affects the expectations of cotton-top tamarins, rhesus macaques, and chimpanzees.
+Non-human apes are able to make inferences about the goal of an instrumental agent by taking into account the environmental constraints that can guide the agent's actions.
+Moreover, it seems that non-human species like dogs can recognize contingent reactivity as an abstract cue of agency, and respond to contingent agents in a manner that is significantly different to how they respond to inanimate objects.